Best Solar Companies in Massachusetts

 Homeowners with solar panels typically save $20,000 to $90,000 over 25 years.

-Similarly, Ronald in Groton has had solar panels since 2012.
-“They were paid off in four years, and since then, I have received an average of $2,400 per year in SREC payments,” he told us.
-“I’ve driven a Chevy Bolt EV since 2019, charging from my roof solar, essentially costing me nothing and saving two tons of CO2 by not using fossil fuel.”
+“I’ve driven a Chevy Bolt EV since 2019, charging from my roof solar, essentially costing me nothing and saving two tons of CO2 by not using fossil fuel,” Ronald added.

-For many, solar power is at least worth considering.
-Use the National Renewable Energy Laboratory’s PVWatts Calculator to estimate how much electricity a solar panel can produce over a year on your house — just type in your address.
-Project Sunroof is a free solar savings estimator powered by Google Earth imagery.
+But it’s not financially worth it for everyone.
+We suggest using the National Renewable Energy Laboratory’s PVWatts Calculator to estimate how much electricity a solar panel can produce over a year on your house.
+Project Sunroof is a reliable free solar savings estimator powered by Google Earth imagery.

 » STILL NOT SURE?
 Solar energy pros and cons